two-trick-pony-NL/two-trick-pony-NL/README.md

 ### Hi there 👋
+My name is Peter, I'm a product owner that dabbles in writing code.
+On this github I store my sideprojects.
+- 🔭 I’m currently working on my Franklyapp project to collect feedback
+- 🌱 I’m currently learning Properly doing Python, CI/CD, AWS and Kubernetes
+- 📫 How to reach me: https://petervandoorn.com

 <!--
 **two-trick-pony-NL/two-trick-pony-NL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.